Happy Land fire: Legacy

+The Happy Land fire became one of the deadliest acts of mass murder in American history and remains the deadliest by a single perpetrator.

 The street outside the former Happy Land social club has been renamed "The Plaza of the Eighty-Seven" in memory of the victims.
-Five of the victims were students at nearby Theodore Roosevelt High School, which had a memorial service for the victims in April 1990.
+Five victims were students at nearby Theodore Roosevelt High School, which held a memorial service for the victims in April 1990.
 A memorial was erected directly across the street from the former establishment with the names of all 87 victims inscribed on it.

 The plot of the Law & Order season 2 episode "Heaven" was inspired by the Happy Land fire.

 Additionally, the band Duran Duran wrote the song "Sin of the City", which appeared on the band's 1993 self-titled album, about the fire.

 The song "Happyland" on Joe Jackson's album Night and Day II, released in 2000, was also inspired by this event.
 In the Jay-Z song "You, Me, Him and Her" he raps "The fire I spit burnt down Happy Land social club, we unapproachable thugs."

 In the aftermath of the Ghost Ship warehouse fire in Oakland, California, in December 2016, which killed 36 people, comparisons were drawn to this fire.
 The Oakland fire also occurred in a space that was being used for parties in violation of law and lease agreement.
 Investigations of the law and lease agreements were pending at the time of that fire as well.